-The Ion and South Main Innovation District Master Plan and Development Strategy
+The Ion Innovation District Master Plan and Development Strategy

-For the surrounding district, HR&A is concurrently supporting the development of a master plan that creates investment value over time and supports the resilience of the Houston economy.
+Beginning in 2018, HR&A managed the recruitment of a planning and urban design team and the development of a master plan that prioritizes the public realm, creates investment value over time, and supports the resilience of the Houston economy.
 The plan draws on an examination of precedent innovation districts across the country, assessment of market supply and demand in Houston, and cutting-edge urban design and open space planning.
-As project manager, HR&A is ensuring that the Sears building construction and implementation processes maintain a pace that will ensure delivery in alignment with the broader master plan.
+At full buildout, the project will include 3-5 million square feet of mixed-use development